The Community Action for Safe Speeds (CASS) study offers the opportunity to contribute your thoughts to help create safer journeys on our roads.

 Road safety campaign - Signage

-Apply to display a garden sign in your front yard as part of a road safety campaign to change attitudes towards speeding.
-The signs will be made from corflute material and be a similar size to election boards.
+Residents had the opportunity to display garden sign in their front yard as part of a road safety campaign to change attitudes towards speeding.
+The signs were made from corflute material and were a similar size to election boards.